data-slinky/data-slinky.github.io/_posts/2016-07-31-bump_charts.md

  <div class="col caption">Click image to view full-size. </div>
  </figure>

-I'll walkthrough the code and then provide a brief discussion how on future developments.
+I'll walkthrough the code and then provide a brief discussion future extension.

 # Making a bump chart in R